etw0001/cse15l-lab-reports/labreport2.md

 ![image](https://user-images.githubusercontent.com/122562296/215364827-fc7270fb-099d-4403-abd0-571e1153b0ea.png)

-* In this screenshot, the method `handleRequest` is called.
+* In the first iteration, the method `handleRequest` is called.
+* The argument passed into `handleRequest` is `url`, an object of type URI.

 * Second iteration of `/add-message`: